 - Tuckpointing and masonry repairs; façade repair/improvement projects

 - Storefront renovations (new storefront frames, windows, and doors; exterior accent lighting affixed to the building)

 - Roof repair and replacement

 - Interior remodeling and renovation that is significant in nature. (that is, it is done in connection with a larger project that involves HVAC, electrical, or plumbing improvements): framing, drywall, interior doors, restroom renovations, flooring, ceilings (expenses related to a standalone cosmetic upgrade project such as new painting and new flooring not done in connection with other significant work are not eligible; “high-end”/custom fixture and/or finish expenses are not eligible)

 - Improvements to accommodate disabled patrons or workers

-- Purchase of adjacent property for purposes of business expansion or parking (must operate an eligible small business and own the directly adjacent property on which the eligible business operates)
+- Purchase of adjacent property for purposes of business expansion or parking.
+The applicant must operate an eligible small business and own the directly adjacent property on which the eligible business operates

 Illinois Enterprise Zone Program (EZ #4)**

 The Illinois Enterprise Zone Program is designed to stimulate economic growth and neighborhood revitalization through state and local tax incentives, regulatory relief and improved governmental services.
 Businesses located or expanding in Enterprise Zone #4 which includes a portion of the Peterson Pulaski Industrial Park may be eligible for the following state and local tax incentives: State Incentives and Exemptions